 So, you and your partner are working toward buying or renovating a home?
 That’s bound to put a dent in your savings account!
 Instead of asking your friends and relatives to purchase you goodies for your home, use your wedding website to kindly ask them to pitch in to help build, buy or renovate a house (or condo or cottage).
 From a wedding registry etiquette standpoint, the key is to tell guests what they are contributing towards.
 No, you probably won’t receive enough cash to cover the entire project, but you may be able to splurge a bit more on that extra stunning granite countertop or shiny brass bathroom fixtures with the added cash.

 Obviously, you and your partner want to have an awesome, relaxing vacation after your wedding has wrapped.
 If you don’t think you’ll be able to afford the trip you’ve been dreaming of, ask your friends and family to pitch in by using a honeymoon registry.
-Instead of tangible gifts, they’ll purchase different parts of your vacation, like your airfare, hotel stays, meals in restaurants, adventures and/or whatever else you’ve been looking forward to.
+Instead of tangible gifts, they’ll purchase different parts of your vacation, like your airfare, hotel stays, meals in restaurants, adventures, spa treatments and/or whatever else you’ve been looking forward to.
 This will leave you with less of a financial burden to worry about, which will make planning it stress-free and fun.

 Charity Wedding Registry

 If you’d rather do some good with your wedding gifts, a charitable wedding registry is the way to go.
 Instead of presents, your guests will donate to a charity (or a handful of charities) of your choosing.
 Find a cause (or causes) you truly care about and then let your guests know on your wedding website where to donate the funds.
 Giving back will make your big day even better for everyone.

 Gift Card Registry